 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyberbullying, to Campus Principals.
-The district's policy includes definitions and procedures for reporting and investigating bullying of students.
-The link to the local policy is: https://pol.tasb.org/PolicyOnline/PolicyDetails?key=612&code=FFI
+All employees are required to report student complaints of bullying, including cyberbullying, to the Campus Principal.
+The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:

+https://pol.tasb.org/PolicyOnline/PolicyDetails?key=612&code=FFI#localTabContent